 Interested in a career as a bookkeeper or keen to learn the foundations needed for an accounting career?
 OCA’s free bookkeeping mini-course is a perfect fit for small business owners and budding bookkeepers, providing a pathway to become an associate bookkeeper.
 It's an invaluable resource for those looking to manage their accounts independently or enhance their value within a team by acquiring new skills.

-This free online bookkeeping course covers everything from the basics of bookkeeping to understanding different business types, GST, and using Xero and MYOB.
+This free online bookkeeping course covers everything from the basics of bookkeeping to understanding different business types, GST, and using MYOB AccountRight.
 It's the ideal starting point to kickstart your career as a bookkeeper.

 In the world of business, the ability to keep accurate records is not just a necessity—it's the backbone of success.
 Whether you're a budding entrepreneur or a professional looking to brush up on your financial skills, understanding the fundamentals of bookkeeping is a crucial step on the path to financial literacy and independence.
 This module offers an introduction and basic overview of accounting and its pivotal role within a business environment.